anderssandstrom/e3-ecmcPlugin_FFT/README.md

 bMeasurese
 ## EPICS records
 Each FFT plugin object will create a new asynportdriver-port named "PLUGIN.FFT<index>" (index is explaine above).
-The reason for a dedicated asynport is to influence ecmc as little as possible.
+The reason for a dedicated asynport is to disturb ecmc as little as possible.
-The plugin contains a template file that will make most information availbe from records:
+The plugin contains a template file, "ecmcPluginFFT.template", that will make most information availbe from records:
 * Rawdata array                    (ro)
 * FFT amplitude array (result)     (ro)
 * FFT x axis (frequencies)         (ro)